-The following is from the January 2010 Drilling Down Newsletter.
+The following is from the March 2011 Drilling Down Newsletter.
 Got a question about Customer Measurement, Management, Valuation, Retention, Loyalty, Defection?
 Just ask your question.
 Also, feel free to leave a comment and I’ll reply.